John Kuder

 Hopefully, it’s clear by now that back injuries are serious.
 They cause pain and suffering for your employees, and they lead to a rising cost of loss for you.
 That’s why it’s important to teach proper body mechanics for lifting.

-There are several steps to safely lifting an object, but first, we need to cover the two most important pointers:
+There are six steps to safely lifting an object, but first, we need to cover the two most important pointers:

-Just these two steps go a long way to preventing back injuries, but if you want to completely remove these injuries from your company, it’s important to teach this comprehensive process.
+Just these two steps go a long way to preventing back injuries, but if you want to completely remove these injuries from your company, it’s important to teach this comprehensive process to your employees.

 You might be thinking to yourself: this info is great, but how do I get it to my drivers?